launchdarkly/cpp-sdks/README.md

 1. C++17 and above
 1. CMake 3.19 or higher
 1. Ninja (if using the included build scripts)
-1. Boost version 1.81 or higher
+1. Boost version 1.81 or higher (**excluding** Boost 1.83, see note below)
 1. OpenSSL

+> [!NOTE]
+> Boost 1.83 is not supported due to an incompatibility in Boost.JSON.
+This issue appears to be resolved
+> in versions prior and subsequent to 1.83.

 Additional dependencies are fetched via CMake.
 For details see the `cmake` folder.